 - Inform your support network where you keep your emergency supplies.
 You may want to consider giving a trusted member a key to your house or apartment.

 - Plan ahead for accessible transportation that you may need for evacuation or getting around during or after disaster.
 Check with local transit providers as well as with your emergency management agency to identify appropriate accessible options.

-- Many city and county emergency management agencies maintain voluntary registries for people with disabilities to self-identify in order to receive targeted assistance during emergencies and disasters.
-Contact your local emergency management office to find out more.
+- Many city and county emergency management agencies maintain voluntary registries for older adults to self-identify in order to receive targeted assistance during emergencies and disasters.
+Contact your local senior office to find out more.

 - If you are on dialysis or other life-sustaining medical treatment, know the location and availability of more than one facility that can help you.